arshad115/Uni-Mannheim-Masters-Thesis/README.md

-# Uni Mannheim - Masters Thesis
+# Uni Mannheim - Business Informatics Masters Thesis - Arshad Mehmood
-Public repo for my masters thesis:
+Public repo for my masters thesis for the chair of Data and Web science:

 ### Identification of Polysemous Entities in a Large Scale Database (WebIsALOD)